Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Experimental Evaluations

-\begin{itemize} \item{Impact of ResGrouped-MLP Architecture} \end{itemize} \ADD{Finally, to justify the design rationale of our regression network, we conducted an ablation study by removing or replacing key modules in the ResGrouped-MLP.
-The comparison results are summarized in Table \ref{ablation}. w/o Log-Modulus Transformation: We removed the Log-Modulus preprocessing and used standard Z-score normalization directly on the raw coefficients.
-As shown in Table \ref{ablation}, this resulted in a performance drop, with SROCC decreasing by 0.041.
-This confirms that the raw statistical features follow a heavy-tailed distribution, and the proposed Log-Modulus transformation effectively suppresses outliers, enabling the network to learn more robust feature representations. w/o Grouped Encoders (Early Concatenation): To validate the "Split-Transform-Merge" strategy, we replaced the grouped encoders with a standard MLP that concatenates all multi-scale features at the input stage.
-The results show that the grouped strategy outperforms early concatenation by 0.03 in PLCC.
-This suggests that processing Luma, Chroma, and Curvature features independently in the early layers prevents information interference, allowing the network to capture distinct distortion patterns for each channel. w/o Attention Mechanism: We removed the Scale-wise Channel Attention blocks.
-The decline in performance indicates that the attention mechanism plays a crucial role.
-It allows the model to adaptively recalibrate the importance of different channels (e.g., assigning higher weights to Luma or Low-frequency geometry), thereby better mimicking the varying sensitivities of the HVS.
-In summary, each component of the MS-ISSM, from implicit feature extraction to the hierarchical regression network, makes a significant contribution to the final prediction accuracy and robustness. }
+\begin{itemize} \item{Impact of ResGrouped-MLP Architecture} \end{itemize} Finally, to justify the design rationale of our regression network, we conducted an ablation study by removing or replacing key modules in the ResGrouped-MLP.
+The comparison results are summarized in Table \ref{ablation}. \ADDCZ{To evaluate the impact of the Log-Modulus transformation,} we removed the Log-Modulus preprocessing and used standard Z-score normalization directly on the raw coefficients.
+As shown in Table \ref{ablation}, this resulted in a performance drop, with SROCC decreasing by \ADDCZ{0.015}.
+This confirms that the raw statistical features follow a heavy-tailed distribution, and the proposed Log-Modulus transformation effectively suppresses outliers, enabling the network to learn more robust feature representations.
+To validate the ``Split-Transform-Merge" strategy, we replaced the grouped encoders with a standard MLP that concatenates all multi-scale features at the input stage.
+The results show that the grouped strategy outperforms early concatenation by \ADDCZ{0.007} in PLCC.
+This suggests that processing luma, chroma, and curvature features independently in the early layers prevents information interference, allowing the network to capture distinct distortion patterns for each channel.
+We also removed the scale-wise channel attention blocks \ADDCZ{to assess their contribution}.
+The \ADDCZ{subsequent} decline in performance indicates that the attention mechanism plays a crucial role \ADDCZ{in allowing} the model to adaptively recalibrate the importance of different channels, thereby better mimicking the varying sensitivities of the HVS.
+In summary, each component of the MS-ISSM, from implicit feature extraction to the hierarchical regression network, makes a significant contribution to the final prediction accuracy and robustness.

-\begin{itemize} \item{The testing results of Cross-dataset.} \end{itemize} We conducted cross-dataset evaluations to further validate the effectiveness and generalization capability of the proposed method.
-Given that the ICIP dataset is significantly smaller than the other datasets, it was used as the test set.
-We trained the model on the SJTU, M-PCCD, and WPC datasets, respectively, and tested the performance of MS-PSSIM on ICIP.
-As shown by the experimental results in Table \ref{table6}, models trained on a single dataset generally performed well when validated on the ICIP dataset.
-These results demonstrate that the proposed method exhibits strong generalization ability and effectiveness.